saptarshibasu/azure-study/README.md

 ## Azure Front Door

-* If Azure Firewall is used in front of the Application Gateway to filter the maliscious traffic, the source client IP can be injected in the client request by placing Azure Front Door in front of the firewall
+* If Azure Firewall is used in front of the Application Gateway to filter the maliscious traffic, the source client IP can be injected in the client request as HTTP header by placing Azure Front Door in front of the firewall
-* Azure Front Door functionality partly overlaps with Azure Application Gateway.
-For example, both services offer web application firewalling, SSL offloading, and URL-based routing.
-One main difference is that while Azure Application Gateway is inside a virtual network, Azure Front Door is a global, decentralized service
+* Azure Application Gateway and Azure Front Door are both layer 7 load balancers.
+Azure Application Gateway is a regional service, while Azure Front Door balances load across regions
-* In some situations, you can simplify virtual network design by replacing Application Gateway with a decentralized Azure Front Door

-## API Management Gateway
+* The key scenarios why one should use Application Gateway behind Front Door are:
+  * Front Door can perform path-based load balancing only at the global level but if one wants to load balance traffic even further within their virtual network (VNET) then they should use Application Gateway.
+  * Since Front Door doesn't work at a VM/container level, so it cannot do Connection Draining.
+However, Application Gateway allows you to do Connection Draining.
+  * With an Application Gateway behind Front Door, one can achieve 100% TLS/SSL offload and route only HTTP requests within their virtual network (VNET).
+  * Front Door and Application Gateway both support session affinity.
+While Front Door can direct subsequent traffic from a user session to the same cluster or backend in a given region, Application Gateway can direct affinitize the traffic to the same server within the cluster.

 ## Traffic Manager

-* Azure Traffic Manager is a DNS-based traffic load balancer that enables you to distribute traffic optimally to services across global Azure regions
+* Azure Traffic Manager is a DNS-based traffic load balancer that enables you to distribute traffic optimally to services across global Azure regions.
+For webapp, however, Azure Front Door may provide a better performance
 * Traffic Manager uses DNS to direct client requests to the most appropriate service endpoint based on a traffic-routing method and the health of the endpoints
-* Using a CNAME record with the domain name registrar, the DNS queris for the given domain name need to be routed to traffic manager
 * Traffic Manager is resilient to failure, including the failure of an entire Azure region
 * Traffic Manager improves application responsiveness by directing traffic to the endpoint with the lowest network latency for the client
 * Azure Traffic Manager supports six traffic-routing methods to determine how to route network traffic to the various service endpoints